MetaToolEU/.github/profile/README.md

 2) validate its utility in real robots in two use case scenarios: conditional sequential tasks and tool creation.

 ## Objectives
 This project addresses synthetic awareness as a metacognitive process built over the predictive brain hypothesis.
-The main focus is on the development of a computational model that enables an artificial agent to go from tool use to tool invention.
+The main focus is the development of a computational model that enables an artificial agent to go from tool use to tool invention.

 To achieve the general aim of the project, three specific objectives should be achieved:
 1) study the consistency of metacognitive capabilities and awareness as a facilitator for the emergence of tool making